grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Like you're one to fuckin' talk.
 Didn't they call you 'Chips'?"

 "Look," Hemi interrupted, "we found Captain Shakes here on the surface.
 He has a boat --- a small boat.
 I want to weld a mating collar onto the sail of his boat.
 It has to fit to the _Prospect's_ bottom mating collar.
-I want to attach his boat to the underside, and run with it like that, and this is another project we cannot do without you.
-Think you could rig something like that up?"
+I want to attach his boat to the underside, and run with it that way.
+And this is another project we cannot do without you.
+Think you could rig something like that?"

 "Well fuck.
 I might have some spare steel that could do that.
 Depends on what the hatch on his boat looks like, so I'll have to fuckin' eyeball that.
-Possible it could be done.
-But that's a fuckin' tricky bit of sonar listening to make that mating work, steerin' the boat up from underneath, like.
-You think you can fuckin' do that Captain Shakes?"
+Possible it could be done."
+She thought for a secon.
+"But that's a fuckin' tricky bit of sonar listening to make that mating work, steerin' the boat up from underneath, like.
+You think you got the fuckin' skills to do that Captain Shakes?"

-"I've squeezed that boat through some narrow fuckin' gaps when pushing through Authority fencing.
+"I've squeezed that boat through any number of tight places, like narrow fuckin' gaps when pushing through Authority fencing.
 I'm as good a small-boat pilot as there ever fuckin' was."

 "His boat, The _Gnat_, has a view port in the sail.
 He should be able to see where he is to do the mating maneuver mostly without sonar."
 Said Hemi.

 "A fuckin' window on a submarine.
 Stupidest fuckin' thing I ever heard.
 Fuckin' crazy shit ya want to pull here.
 Look Hem', you're right about me not wanting to die out here.
 Way I figure it is to best push that priority forward, I gotta spend my time workin' on my fucking patch in the cargo hold.
 I may in fact spend the rest of my fuckin' life working on that fuckin' patch.
 I ain't got time to be up there fuckin' around with welding scrap steel onto what --- and I'm just taking a wild fucking guess here --- is some barely-afloat rusting sea-tractor."
 She paused.
 "You might get Owen to fuckin' do it."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "The kid?"
 Asked Shakes, "Fuck that.
 If there's welding to be done, I'll weld my own fucking boat."